Full Mouth Reconstruction: The Pathway to Success

 • Abrasion is created from an external force, usually mechanical (toothbrush).
 A tooth that has experienced this type of wear usually has a notch at the gumline.

-The goal of full mouth rehabilitation is to address tooth wear and optimize oral health by addressing proper function, muscle concerns, periodontal health, and temporomandibular joint issues.
+Full mouth rehabilitation aims to address tooth wear and optimize oral health by addressing proper function, muscle concerns, periodontal health, and temporomandibular joint issues.
 It aims to restore harmony among these factors, leading to an overall improvement in oral well-being.

 Initiating the journey towards restoration can commence following a thorough evaluation.
 To ensure an effective approach aligning with occlusion principles, it is crucial to ascertain the patient’s vertical dimension of occlusion (VDO).